-For many businesses operating in the Google Cloud, data is their most valuable asset.
+For many businesses operating in Google Cloud, data is their most valuable asset.
 However, due to the speed with which data is collected and stored, the ability to track data and manage it can be very difficult.
-If businesses are unable to track and manage data, risks materialize in respect of data security, data integrity, and data compliance.
+If businesses are unable to track and manage data, risks materialize with respect to data security, data integrity, and data compliance.

 Google Cloud data governance consists of a) the rules that enable businesses to keep on top of their data, and b) the measures to enforce the rules.
 However, if the rules and enforcement measures are too stringent, they can stifle innovation and have a negative impact on the flexibility, efficiency, and strategic value benefits of cloud computing.

-Our 5 best practices for Google Cloud data governance should help businesses find a balance between managing data and ensuring it is accessible when required.
+Our five best practices for Google Cloud data governance should help businesses find a balance between managing data and ensuring it's accessible when required.

-In order to classify and organize data, a universal labeling policy - in which all assets are labeled in the same format - is essential.
-Businesses operating in a multi-cloud environment should take care to ensure the labels used in the Google Cloud (where only lowercase labels are allowed) follow the same format as tags used in AWS or Azure Clouds.
+In order to classify and organize data, a universal labeling policy—where all assets are labeled in the same format—is essential.
+Businesses operating in a multicloud environment should take care to ensure the labels used in Google Cloud (where only lowercase labels are allowed) follow the same format as tags used in AWS or Azure Clouds.

 Least privilege access controls restrict access rights for users, accounts, and processes to only those resources absolutely required to perform routine, legitimate activities.
 With regards to data in the Google Cloud, businesses can set up owner and reader privileges at project and data set levels to help control access to data.

-Though it’s not difficult to develop Google Cloud data governance policies, it can be difficult to enforce compliance with them.
+Although it’s not difficult to develop Google Cloud data governance policies, it can be difficult to enforce compliance with them.
 It only takes a misspelled label or misconfigured IAM policy for data to “escape” and be exposed to risk or corruption.
-CloudHealth is an excellent solution for enforcing Google Cloud data governance as the platform monitors cloud environments around the clock and alerts you to any violations - or potential violations - of data governance policies.
+CloudHealth is an excellent solution for enforcing Google Cloud data governance as the platform monitors cloud environments around the clock and alerts you to any violations—or potential violations—of data governance policies.

 The key to balanced, yet effective enforcement of your Google Cloud data governance policies is to first use the CloudHealth platform to unite data from all sources.
 Then take advantage of CloudHealth’s policy-driven automation capabilities to monitor your Google Cloud and alert you to events such as: